surge-ai/toxicity/README.md

 ## Future
 We'll be adding more languages and annotations (e.g., augmenting each comment with a severity ranking, adding categories, etc) over time.

+Sign up [here](https://forms.gle/R8QLd3GXtuzYdrgi9) to receive updates on this dataset and be the first to learn about new datasets we release!

 If you're also interested in a dataset of profanity, check out our [obscenity list](https://github.com/surge-ai/profanity).

 Follow us on Twitter at [@HelloSurgeAI](https://www.twitter.com/@HelloSurgeAI).